postsharp/PostSharp.Tutorials/Threading/PostSharp.Tutorials.Threading/Voiceover.md

 [11]

 For some classes, the choice is not so simple.
-The `BoardService` class contains a mutable list of client sessions which seems to call for a lock-based model, but it also performs I/O so a lock-based approach would cause high thread contention.
+The `BoardService` class contains a mutable list of client sessions, which seems to call for a lock-based model, but it also performs I/O so a lock-based approach would cause high thread contention.

 [12]

-So you can decide to treat this class as two objects: `BoardService` itself will be immutable, but the session list will be stored in a thread-safe dictionary.
+The best option here is to treat this class as two entities: `BoardService` itself will be immutable, but the session list will be stored in a thread-safe dictionary.

 [13]